springernature/frontend-playbook/practices/code-review.md

     * facilitates people moving to other teams as they are more familiar with the codebase.
 * Ensure that any changes to front-end code conforms to the same standards and guidelines.
 * Fosters discussion and collaboration.
-* Having someone who has not worked on the ticket look at it is a good way to spot logic errors and bugs.
+* Having someone who has not worked on the ticket look at it is a good way to spot architectural inconsistencies (required or not).
+This is especially noticeable when review is performed by people from different teams.
 * Prepares people for work on open source software projects.

 ## How